vtexdocs/help-center-content/README.md

 ##### Troubleshooting fields

 - **tags**: Troubleshooting tag information.
-This field should be filled in with keywords related to the problem, separated by a comma and the first letter in capital letters (e.g. Catalog, Index, Product, SKU, Trade policy)
+This field must be filled in with keywords related to the problem, separated by a comma, the first letter in capital letters, and in the same location as the article (e.g. Catalog, Index, Product, SKU, Trade policy).

 ### Updating a published article